conrmahr/conormeagher.com/src/about.md

 ### Now

-Currently, I manage two overseas development teams at a digital marketing agency, delivering websites for multi-million dollar pharmaceutical companies using Next.js, Vue.js, and WordPress.
+Currently, I manage two overseas development teams at a health communications agency, delivering web platforms for multi-million-dollar pharmaceutical clients using Next.js, Vue.js, and WordPress.
+I redesigned our agile/SDLC processes from ideation through delivery and own our CI/CD strategy across all active projects using AWS-automated pipelines.
 I work remotely from the Central Time Zone.
-At home, I enjoy life with my wonderful wife, sweet daughter, and stubborn Boston Terrier.. 🐕‍🦺
+At home, I enjoy life with my wonderful wife, sweet daughter, and stubborn Boston Terrier. 🐕‍🦺

 Drop me a line on [LinkedIn](https://linkedin.com/in/conrmahr 'visit site') or **mail@hireconor.com**, if you would like to have a conversation about a possible match. 🎯